 For the last day of the Sogeti Green x Game Jam we had 9 hours to finish and submit our games.
 Alongside the game submission we would need to also make a presentation of 3 minutes about our game.
 I logged in to WorkAdventure 15 minutes late so I joined the daily presentation when it was ending.
 Luckily, you can rewatch the last broadcast emitted so after it ended, I watched it all over again.

 With only 4 hours remaining, things started to look great.
 Lily would be focusing on the game presentation meanwhile I would do code related tasks.
 There were practically no bugs to fix in the game.
-So that took almost no time at all.
-As I always tested in depth any new mechanics that I would add into the game.
+As I had always been testing in depth any new mechanics that I added into the game.
+So, that took almost no time at all.
 Moreover, before that, we already did a small playtesting section.
 Most of the feedback that we got from that playtesting part, was about polishing the game.

 You can theoretically spent infinite time polishing a game but obviously we did not have that much time available.
 Instead, we decided what would be the best and fastest to modify in the game.
 We created a list for that and we divided the work between the two.
 I cannot share that list since it was probably a verbal agreement.
 I do not really remember.
 However, I can list some of the improvements that we had in mind to polish the game.
 Those were simple tasks that would not take much time to do such as add a cursor and icon to the game.
 Refund the nature point’s cost of a plant if it was not built it in the end.
 Paint also the plants’ tiles with a colour depending on the tile’s availability.
 This last point is probably hard to understand without a picture so here is one.